How To Get Your Product in Target: 8 Steps To Take

 Supplier Diversity

 As part of Target’s diversity and inclusion initiatives, it has rolled out Supplier Diversity standards.
-As such, the company has committed to investing in, opening access to, and sharing expertise with companies that are 51% owned, controlled and operated by women; Black, Indigenous, and people of color; LGBTQ+; and/or veterans or persons with disabilities.
+In line with this, the company has committed to investing in, opening access to, and sharing expertise with companies that are majority-owned and operated by women, Black, Indigenous, and people of color, as well as LGBTQ+, veterans, or individuals with disabilities.

-If you fit within any of these categories, you might qualify for some of Target’s Supplier Diversity programs and benefits.
+If you fit within any of these categories, you might qualify for some of Target’s Supplier Diversity programs and benefits when you sell on Target.

 Step 2: Register Your Business

 Once you understand Target’s requirements and decide your business or product idea fits the bill, you’ll need to provide proof of business registration.
-If you haven’t already, register your business in its local jurisdiction—whichever state you plan to operate from.
-After your business is registered, you’ll need to provide proof to Target.
+If you haven’t already, register your business in its local jurisdiction (whichever state you plan to operate from).
+After your business is registered, you’ll need to provide proof of this to Target.

 Step 3: Get Business Insurance